 "Justin Cerne, one of the happiest collaborations I’ve ever had”

-Cerne is currently in his eighth season as Producing Artistic Director of Theatre Workshop of Nantucket (TWN).
-During his time with TWN, he has directed 20 mainstage productions as well as curated, collaborated and produced more than 50 theatrical events.
-Highlights at TWN include: Mamma Mia!, Steel Magnolias, Terms of Endearment, Into the Woods and Neil Simon's The Odd Couple (Female Version).
-Cerne’s choreographic work can be seen on the big screen in Damsel’s in Distress (Sony Classic Pictures) starring Oscar Nominee Greta Gerwig and produced, written and directed by Oscar Nominee Whit Stillman.
-Prior to his tenure at TWN, Cerne directed and choreographed across the country and has had the pleasure to work with talents such as Meryl Streep, as well as some of Broadway's best including Marin Mazzie, Jason Danieley, Liz Callaway, Heidi Blinkenstaff and Analeigh Ashford.
+Cerne is currently entering his tenth season as Producing Artistic Director of Theatre Workshop of Nantucket a Small Professional Theatre (SPT) on the island of Nantucket..
+During his time with TWN, he has directed 25 mainstage productions as well as curated, collaborated and produced more than 75 theatrical events.
+Directing highlights at TWN include: Mamma Mia!, Steel Magnolias, Terms of Endearment, Meteor Shower, Into the Woods and Neil Simon's The Odd Couple (Female Version).
+Cerne’s choreographic work can be seen in the film Damsel’s in Distress (Sony Classic Pictures) starring Oscar Nominee Greta Gerwig and produced, written and directed by Oscar Nominee Whit Stillman.
+Prior to his tenure at TWN, Cerne directed and choreographed across the country and has had the pleasure to work with talents such as Meryl Streep, as well as some of Broadway's best including Marin Mazzie, Jason Danieley, Liz Callaway, Heidi Blinkenstaff, Patti Lupone, Audra McDonald and Analeigh Ashford.
 Cerne is also a playwright (Truth or Consequences, March of the Isabelline Peguins and Polar) and holds BA from Marymount Manhattan College and an MFA in Dramatic Writing from The University of Idaho.
 Justin is a member of Actors Equity Association (AEA), Society of Stage Directors and Choreographers (SDC) and SAG-AFTRA (Screen Actors Guild).